social-streets/the-slice/site-template/src/data/articles/art-exhibitions-east-london-may-2021.md

   - "photoessay"
 featuredImage: "/images/Peter-Hujar-Gallery.jpg"
 author: "anna-lamche"
-excerpt: "As art exhibitions re-open, we explore the best East London’s galleries have to offer, from performance art to painting to immersive sculptural experiences."
+description: "As art exhibitions re-open, we explore the best East London’s galleries have to offer, from performance art to painting to immersive sculptural experiences."
 ---

 As exhibitions re-open, we explore the best East London’s art galleries have to offer, from performance art to painting to immersive sculptural experiences.